 AR = 18

-Siblings Carter and Sadie Kane, descendents of Egyptian magicians, must defeat the god Set after the gods are accidentally released in the present.
+Siblings Carter and Sadie Kane, descendants of Egyptian magicians, must defeat the god Set after the gods are accidentally released in the present.
 Book #1

 *AR = 4 (Struggling Readers)